“A GOOD LAUGH AND A LONG SLEEP ARE THE BEST CURES IN THE DOCTOR’S BOOK.”

 Many of us living with Multiple Sclerosis know that if we don’t get enough sleep, our quality of life is affected.
 It took me a while to figure out that when I’m tired, I can’t find my words or remember things.
 I have difficulty staying focused or completing tasks.
-I lose my balance more and walk into walls.
-Physically, my legs shake and vibrate more, and I get twitching in my face.
-If I’m really tired, I’ll get stabbing pain in my eyes and eventually, a migraine.
-Getting enough sleep is important for everyone but it’s a crucial preventative measure to help control symptoms if you have MS, because getting enough sleep affects myelin.
-Multiple Sclerosis is an autoimmune disease in which the body attacks it’s myelin; sleep plays a part in the ability of the brain’s cells to grow and repair themselves.1
+I lose my balance and walk into walls.
+Physically, my legs vibrate and I get twitching in my face.
+Eventually, I’ll get stabbing eye pain and a migraine.
+Getting enough sleep is important for everyone but it’s a crucial preventative measure to help control symptoms if you have MS, especially because getting enough sleep affects myelin.
+Multiple Sclerosis is an autoimmune disease in which the body attacks its myelin and sleep plays a part in the ability of the brain’s cells to grow and repair themselves.1

 According to a study published in the Journal of Neuroscience, sleep increases the reproduction of cells that play a part in the formation of myelin.
 Lack of sleep is linked with the activation of genes associated with cell stress and death.
 2

 Your brain and body aren’t taking a break while you sleep, they are performing maintenance.
 While you sleep, the central nervous system is actively removing toxins and waste from the brain; neural activity that accumulated while you were awake.
 The brain’s blood vessels are like a plumbing system that drain away the waste.
 This is important because, “In essentially all neurodegenerative diseases, protein waste accumulates and eventually suffocates and kills the neuronal network of the brain.”
 This includes amyloid-beta proteins which are implicated in Alzheimer’s disease and dementia.3